 Increases Social Opportunities

 Among many individuals – and especially older adults – gardening is a popular hobby and a passion.
-Getting into the hobby of gardening can open doors to join different communities that are centered around gardening.
+Getting into the hobby of gardening can open doors to joining different communities that are centered around gardening.
 It can also help give you opportunities to meet new people and host gatherings with groups of friends.